kagisearch/bangs/README.md

 It includes bangs made specifically for Kagi products, as well as fixes and new bangs submitted by users.

+> Did you know?
+> You can make your own custom bangs right now in the [Custom Bangs settings page](https://help.kagi.com/kagi/features/bangs.html#custom-bangs) or the [Search Shortcuts menu](https://help.kagi.com/kagi/features/search-shortcuts.html).
+>
+> This repo is for adding new or fixing existing *global* bangs to Kagi.

 ## Contribution Guidelines

 Kagi Staff and maintainers of this repo have final say, but a good bang submission should follow some basic guidelines.